ham-saat-saat-hai/climate-game-website/content/notes/2024-01-31/index.md

 This week, there was also a Hindu feature of our game, which very explains the mechanics of playing it. ([non-paywalled link](https://web.archive.org/web/20250130064905/https://www.thehindu.com/education/gamifying-education-how-board-and-digital-games-are-changing-learning/article69155200.ece) :P)

 ## Feedback
-For us, this
+For us, the Festival was our first time user testing our game and we expected quite a few hiccups.
+A major internal question we had was regarding how the tokens move ahead, which we eventually figured out.
+However, there were some more points that came up:
+- Game Mechanics:
-- Game Mechanics: Make a point calculation matrix
+   - Make a point calculation matrix
    - Advantages: Ensure balance
 - Content: Use more accessible language to rewrite
 - Design: too many tokens on the board
 - Aesthetics: the colours, game cards, and so on